Advent and Christmas Seasonal Calendar

 Solemnity of Mary, The Holy Mother of God (January 1st): Vigil Mass 5 pm; Mass 7:30 am and 12 noon

 Do NOT come to Church if you are sick, high risk, or live with a high risk individual.
 The Diocese Dispensation removing the Sunday Obligation for attending the Holy Sacrifice of the Mass is STILL IN EFFECT.

 Events up to 50 people are now allowed on campus, please visit the parish office during normal operation hours to schedule.
 Please read the Diocese's new (as of August 31st) Guidelines for Public Gatherings for more information.

 Return of Public Masses

 Daily Masses are now offered at 7:30 am Monday through Saturday and 12 noon Monday through Friday.
 Sunday Masses are at 5 pm Saturday Vigil and 7:30 am, 9:30 am, and 12 noon on Sundays.
 The Church will remain open between the Masses for private prayer.
 The Adoration Chapel will also be open daily from 6:00 am to 12 noon - please follow the instructions posted.
 Confessions will be Wednesdays 11:30 am to 12 noon in the Church and Saturdays 3:30 pm to 4:30 pm in the Conference Center.

 In adherence to Diocesan guidelines, the congregation will be limited to only 175 people per Liturgy.
 There are overflow accommodations in place if needed for Sunday Masses.

-Several mandatory precautions are in place regarding cleaning, distancing, sanitizing, etc. We will continue to update these logistics to provide a safe Church environment for Daily Mass, such as:
+Several mandatory precautions are in place regarding cleaning, distancing, sanitizing, etc. We will continue to update these logistics to provide a safe Church environment for the Holy Sacrifice of the Mass, such as: